Molecular communication in one-dimensional channels with active transport and crowding: Results

-To establish our model, we first describe the variation of mutual information in the presence of just one relay.
+To establish the consistency of our model with the existing models of information transmission, we first describe the variation of mutual information in the presence of just one relay.
 In this setup, we can characterize the information channel through three different MI for three different transport processes.
 We denote the MI between the transmitter and the relay as $I_1$, between the relay and the receiver as $I_2$, and between the transmitter and receiver as $I_3$.
 Because the transport of the molecules is memoryless in the channel, the three processes above form a Markov chain (see Fig. \ref{fig:inequality}a).
-For a Markov chain $X \rightarrow Y \rightarrow Z$, the \emph{data processing inequality} holds, which states that: $I(X;Y) \geq I(X;Z)$ \cite{cover1999elements}.
-Here, $I(X;Y)$ is the mutual information between the random variables $X$ and $Y$, and $I(X;Z)$ is the mutual information between $X$ and $Z$.
+For a Markov chain $X \rightarrow Y \rightarrow Z$, the \emph{data processing inequality} holds, which states that: $I(X; Y) \geq I(X; Z)$ \cite{cover1999elements}.
+Here, $I(X; Y)$ is the mutual information between the random variables $X$ and $Y$, and $I(X; Z)$ is the mutual information between $X$ and $Z$.
+For our model, the communication process boils down to having the following Markov chain: $\tau_F \rightarrow \tau_R \rightarrow \tau_D$.
+We can denote the MI between emitter and relay as $I(\tau_F;\tau_R) \equiv I_1$ and that between emitter and detector as $I(\tau_F;\tau_D) \equiv I_3$.
 As shown in Fig.~\ref{fig:inequality}b, $I_1$ is always greater than $I_3$ for all system sizes explored in our 1D model, which is a direct demonstration of the data processing inequality in our model.
-Hence, we can assume that the model is consistent with existing models of information transmission.
+Hence, we can assume that the model and the MI calculation is consistent with existing models of information transmission.